 The Board of Directors welcomes new and returning skaters and parents to the Martha’s Vineyard Figure Skating Club (MVFSC).
-The club was created over 25 years ago by a group of parents whom volunteered their time, energy and love for figure skating.
+The figure skating club was created in the mid-1980s by a group of parents that volunteered their time, energy and love for figure skating.
 This handbook is to help guide and answer questions as they arise.

 Members of the MVFSC are striving for individual and common goals including: mastering basic skills, sportsmanship, individual expression, personal challenge and team spirit.

 This participation, cooperation, self-expression and personal challenge will be both individual and combined within a group of ones skating peers.
 You will see that our skaters will develop skills physically, mentally and emotionally that they will take with them for the rest of their lives.